yotann/bcdb/outlining/README.md

 # Semantic Outlining

+**WORK IN PROGRESS:** this code is still under development and is not ready for use yet.

 ## Performing outlining manually

 These instructions assume you have built the BCDB and installed it in `PATH`.